Shyft-to/js/README.md

 The SDK currently supports the following Token API endpoints under the shyft.token namespace:

 - `getInfo()`: This method returns you the information about an already launched Token.
-- `getgetOwners()`: Returns all owners hold the token, sorted by the amount they are holding (high to low).
+- `getOwners()`: Returns all owners hold the token, sorted by the amount they are holding (high to low).
   > This method supports pagination and only works with mainnet-beta network.

 ### Fetch info of a Fungible Token